Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Constrains of Lattice QCD on hadron volumes - Thermodynamic implications

 The HG entropy density can be calculated by eq.~(\ref{eq:s_HG}) and equals to the corresponding lattice quantity.
 The results of this case are shown in graphs \ref{fig:R0_Tc=154,157,161,166} with lines (3), where the baryon radius is fixed at $r_b=0.365$ fm (which is the mean baryon radius cited in \cite{hadvol}) and with lines (4), where the baryon radius is fixed at $r_b=0.335$ fm (which is the lower baryon radius cited in \cite{hadvol}).

 Comparing, now, the results from cases A-C, we see that case B leads to baryon volumes which are negative in almost all the temperature range and for all $T_c$.
-Thus, we have to drop this case as a plausible scenario.
-These results are similar to the case of fits with constant (with respect to $T$) baryon volumes.
+These results are similar to the case of temperature independent baryon volumes determined by the fit.
 Again we find that if $v_b$ is left as a free parameter, it is easily shifted to negative, unphysical values.
 So we have to reject this approach.
 On the contrary, fixing the baryon volume at a certain (positive) value, independently of our choice, allows us to solve for the meson volume $v_m(T)$, so that the HG pressure equals the Lattice pressure at every temperature point.
 The relevant entropy density can be calculated by eq.~(\ref{eq:s_HGder}), where $i$ runs over mesons only.
 In Fig.~\ref{fig:sL-sHG} it is shown that the Hadron Gas entropy density fits exactly the lattice entropy density, as well.

-Moreover, it is evident that for $T_c=154$ MeV the parameters fall, for cases A-C, almost completely in the unphysical negative domain.
-Thus, lattice results for this critical temperature cannot be fitted by HG.
-This picture changes dramatically if $T_c$ is raised by an amount of the order of 1 MeV.
-Additionally, when $T_c=166$ MeV the volume parameters acquire rather high values, disfavoured by phenomenology.
+For $T_c=154$ MeV and for cases A and C, the fitted radius partly falls to the unphysical negative domain for the (vh) set and the set (*).
+However, the physical positive values are recovered for the set (**).